arwaghaith/EmbeddedLinux/Embedded_Linux/kernel/Linux Kernel.md

 1. Cloning the Linux kernel repository.
 2. Configuring the kernel to the vexpress architecture.
 3. Building the kernel and modules.
-4. Emulating the sd.img file as a SD card.
-5. Formatting the partitions on the SD card.
-6. Mounting the partitions and copying the kernel files.
-7. Running the kernel using QEMU.
+4. Running the kernel using QEMU.

 The file is accompanied by screenshots that illustrate the different steps.